faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures4_lecture.md

     1. Prove that being connected is an equivalence relation.

+    1. Test that *Vieux Lyon* and *Part Dieu* are not connected, but *Vieux Lyon* and *Croix-Paquet* are.

+    1. 1.
+Formalize a program that receives two stations in input and
+        * throws an error if they are not connected;
+        * provides a/the list of lines (without stations) needed to travel between them, if they are connected.

     1. Prove that if we add a "circle line" connecting all terminus', then every two stations become connected.

-    1. Prove that in the above configuration with a "circle line" every trip requires of at most two changes.
+    1. Formalize the notion of "correspondance" and prove that that in the above configuration with a "circle line" every trip requires at most two correspondences.